Professional Policing BA (Hons)

 Module code: CJS3013Status: CompulsoryStudents will review the research for given policing interventions enabling them to identify studies that have delivered positive outcomes in live settings. `EBP? is about implementing scientifically proven strategies/tactics to resolve policing issues and community based problems it embraces `Changemaker? principles by implementing innovative sustainable solutions to community based problems

 Module code: CJS3017Status: CompulsoryWithin the criminal justice sector issues of vulnerability risk and public protection are regularly applied in a multi-agency context.
 This module examines the theoretical and legislative framework around the concepts of vulnerability risk and public protection application and translation into operational policy and practice in the United Kingdom.

 Miscarriages of Justice (20 Credits)

-Module code: CJS3018Status: DesignateThis module approaches `Investigation? from a different angle seeking to stimulate debate by challenging investigative practices/procedures by introducing students to controversial issues surrounding their subject area.
+Module code: CJS3018Status: DesignateThis module is mapped against the College of Policing?s `National Police Curiculum? it looks at the process of `Investigation? from a different angle seeking to stimulate debate by challenging investigative practices/procedures by introducing students to controversial issues surrounding their subject area.
 It examines the impact `miscarriages of justice? have had upon victims/witnesses/suspects raising questions about the integrity of the criminal justice system itself.